tob-har/audio-feature-extraction/README.md

 timbreID_Wokspace.pd is documented inside the patch.

-amenbreak.wav is provided as initial audio-file loaded by the patch.
+amenbreak.wav is provided as initial audio file loaded by the patch an must be placed in the same directory then the timbreID_Workspace.

 Audio file playback, audio input, three different trigger objects, single- and multi-feature analyzer templates and a feature-list-builder are ready to use.